Ontario College Diploma in Pharmacy Technician

 As a registered pharmacy technician, graduates will participate in health promotion activities and provide education such as medical device training or coordination of health clinic days.
 Pharmacy technicians work in collaboration with the pharmacy team and other health professionals to ensure continuity of care.

-Join this growing field and assist registered pharmacists in the pharmaceutical industry.
+Join this growing field of regulated healthcare professionals in the pharmaceutical industry.